Drupal - Intermediate: Flex Intermediate A - Columns, Gallery and more

 screenshot columns list items field

-This example shows all fields filled in with four items
+This example shows all fields filled in with three items

 screenshot columns display